Claude Bridge (CCRv1 / CCRv2)

 SettingDefaultDescription

-CCRv1 EnabledfalseEnable the WebSocket bridge listener
+CCRv1 EnabledfalseEnable the WebSocket (TLS) bridge listener

 CCRv1 Port8586Port for WebSocket connections

-CCRv2 EnabledfalseEnable the HTTP+SSE bridge listener
+CCRv2 EnabledfalseEnable the HTTPS + SSE bridge listener

-CCRv2 Port8587Port for HTTP connections
+CCRv2 Port8587Port for HTTPS connections

 Connecting Claude Code